Planning family holidays with kids

 Also pack swim nappies if your child isn’t toilet trained.

-Look into other things to do in case of wet weather, or for when your child gets sick of playing in the sand and water.
+Look into things to do in case of wet weather, or for when your child gets sick of playing in the sand and water.

 If your walks will be longer than half an hour, make sure you pack a first aid kit, sunscreen, wet weather gear, insect repellent and some food and water.
 Always tell someone where you’re going, and carry a fully charged mobile phone.
 If you’re planning to go off the beaten track, you could look into taking an emergency beacon.